Q: “Why can’t I do the things I want to do? There’s so much I know I’m capable of and I never actually do it.”

-Why am I talking about this now?
-I got a call from one of my dearest college friends asking for help putting together her résumé.
+I recently got a call from one of my dearest college friends asking for help putting together her résumé.
 After more than 35 years at the same company, she has decided it is time to make a change.
 Now she just needs to follow through and actually do it.
 This will not be easy for her, since she has given her heart and soul to this business…and this is not the first time I’ve heard her make the same declaration.
 We’ve had very similar conversations numerous times, and her fears and negative self-talk inevitably provide plenty of rationale for why it’s not the right time to make the change…even though she knows inside that she needs to go and has needed to go for decades.

 We all do it—make excuses, that is.
 My friend’s excuses have included very real and good reasons—her daughter was at an age that she needed her mom’s attention, and a change might detract from being there for her daughter…or there were financial obligations that needed to be cleared up with her business partner before she could separate…or she had some health issues for which she needed insurance, and walking away might put that in jeopardy.
 All very good and very important and very valid reasons.
 Or were they just excuses to avoid the really tough decision that she needed to make for herself?
 It’s very likely that she could have gotten another job that provided health insurance and even one that would allow flexibility to be available for her daughter.